Steal Our 5 Cold Email Templates (Inspired by an Email Expert)

 PS.
 What’s your favorite Thanksgiving dish?

-When is the best time to send this template?
+Best time to send this cold email

 As I mentioned earlier, most salespeople pump the brakes on outreach on Fridays and near vacation time.
 Get noticed in the inbox by ignoring the status quo.
 Start sending this high-response rate cold email template a day or two before the following: